oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

         For users managed by an external IAM system, set this parameter to a string value that contains the end-user token issued by these IAM systems after user authentication.

-        For users managed by Oracle Database, set this parameter to a two-tuple value that contains the local database user name and a key.
+        For users managed by Oracle Database, set this parameter to a two-item tuple containing the local database user name and a key, where the key may be *None* if not required.
 The local database user name is the name of a local database user created in Oracle Database that has the ``CREATE END USER SECURITY CONTEXT`` database privilege set.
-The key specifies a unique string provided by the application user which is associated with an end-user name.
+The key (also referred to as a cookie), if specified, is a unique string provided by the application user.
+It enables different sessions for the same local database user with the same data roles, and does not need to be tied to a single end user.
       - Required
     * - ``database_access_token``
       - String